Grand Canyon Skywalk

 You probably assume that the Grand Canyon West Rim and Skywalk are part of the Grand Canyon National Park.
 Actually, They aren’t.
 This part of the Grand Canyon belongs to the Hualapai Tribe and provides the largest portion of the tribe’s income.
 The...
 Read More >

-We thank you for continuing to follow our in-depth multi-part series, The Grand Canyon Spring and Summer Trip Planning Guide.
-In the past couple of weeks, you have learned about the backcountry permit, when you need one, and information pertaining to hiking the Grand...
+We thank you for continuing to follow our series, Grand Canyon Spring and Summer Trip Planning Guide.
+What Grand Canyon guide would be complete without delving into the wonders of the Grand Canyon Skywalk.
+We’ll explore the skywalk and places to visit near...
 Read More >

 The Grand Canyon Skywalk The Grand Canyon Skywalk is an immense structure that is suspended 4,000 feet over the base of the canyon.
 The companies, Lochsa Engineering and MRL Associates out of Las Vegas developed a partnership with contractors from the same area to...
 Read More >